garythung/lootmart-contracts/README.md

-# <h1 align="center"> LootMart </h1>
+# <h1 align="center"> Lootmart </h1>

 **Unbundle your Loot into components**

-LootMart is an ERC-1155 contract that allows you to claim individual components from your Loot.
+Lootmart is an ERC-1155 contract that allows you to claim individual components from your Loot.
 Each ERC1155's token image points to a piece of art stored on IPFS.

 Mint your components by calling `claimForLoot(uint256 tokenId)`, `claimAllForOwner()`, or `claimForTokenIds(uint256[] memory tokenIds)`.
+You can mint an `Adventurer` as well by calling `claimForLootWithAdventurer(uint256 tokenId)` (and same with the other 2 claim functions `WithAdventurer` appended).
+This will mint you an Adventurer with your Lootmart set equipped.

+## Adventurer

+The Adventurer is a composable NFT inspired by the [ERC-998](https://eips.ethereum.org/EIPS/eip-998) standard.
+There is an AdventurerRegistry paired with the Adventurer that specifies which 721 and 1155 contracts are valid to equip the Adventurer with, as well as valid item slots.

+To equip items, you must approve the Adventurer contract to transfer your items for that contract.
+Then, call `equip` with the item details. `equip` will unequip the existing item in the slot and send it back to you if there is one, and then equip the new one.

+To unequip items, call `unequip` with the item type.
+The Adventurer contract will send you back the item.

 ## Building